flenex-io/Hotel-Dapp/README.md

 The Ethereum Room Booking DApp revolutionizes room booking by offering a decentralized solution powered by the Ethereum blockchain.
 This DApp streamlines the room booking process, providing users with a seamless experience for booking rooms, checking room availability, viewing booked rooms, and checking out.

+You can access the live site of the Hotel Booking Dapp [here](https://hotel-dapp.netlify.app)

 ## Getting Started

 Follow these steps to get the Hotel Dapp up and running on your local machine: